samtihen/samtihen/README.md

 ### Hi there 👋

 I'm a [Lead Software Engineer at Enterprise Holdings](https://www.linkedin.com/in/samtihen/), where I have worked since 2015.
-I completed a MS in CS at the University of Missouri - Saint Louis in 2022, with an emphesis in artificial intelligence, machine learning, and data science.
+I completed a MS in CS at the University of Missouri - Saint Louis in 2022, with an emphasis in artificial intelligence, machine learning, and data science.

 I'm passionate about building software of all types, and really enjoy teaching and mentoring newer developers.